sairagillani18k/Leaf-disease-detection/README.md

 In this project, I use computer vision to automatically detect dieseases in leaves.
 This technology empowers farmers to tackle diseases efficiently, reduce losses, and contribute to sustainable farming practices.

+Below are some results of disease classification on vaious kinds of plants:

 ### Results

 ![plantdisease](https://github.com/sairagillani18k/Leaf-disease-detection/assets/58274863/363aa95d-de1c-43e8-b911-45b5ad859e27)